-Whether you’re as easily overwhelmed as I am or you’re cooler than a cucumber in a summer salad, knowing how to repot succulents is an important skill set to have under your thumb (and it’s actually not all that difficult).
+Whether you’re as easily overwhelmed as I am or you’re cooler than a cucumber in a summer salad, knowing how to repot succulents is an important skill set to have under your green thumb (and it’s actually not all that difficult).

 Follow these super simple steps for repotting succulents!

 - Reusable potting mat (optional)

 First and foremost, it’s best to plan repotting succulents ahead of time – at least a day or two.
 Reason being that nourished succulent plants are going to be a lot easier to work with.
 If it’s been watered within the last 24-48 hours – you’re good to go.

 Day of, I also definitely suggest taking a few minutes to prep the area you’re working in.
 If you’re messy like I am and working inside, you may want to put down some wax paper (or a reusable potting mat) for easy cleanup.

 Once your area is set up, you can prep your new pot by filling it about three-quarters full with a porous, nutrient rich potting soil like this one from The Succulent Cult.

 It’s good to have space to grow, but if the container is too big it can cause issues like root rot.
 Your new container should be only about 10% bigger than your succulent plant’s height and width!

 NOTE: If your succulent plants are otherwise healthy, then you can use the same pot when repotting.
 Just clean it out and use fresh succulent soil mix.
 If there is any hint of pest or disease, then throw the old pot out (or clean with rubbing alcohol and set in the sun for a few days).
 Grab a new pot and follow the steps for the repotting process.